Patsy Kensit: Early life and education

 Patricia Jude Francis Kensit was born on 4 March 1968, at the General Lying-In Hospital, Lambeth, to James and Margaret Rose (née Doohan).
 Kensit's maternal grandparents hailed from County Leitrim, Ireland.
-She has an older brother.
+She has an older brother, Jamie.
 Her mother was a secretary at Dior and former model, who had previously dated Aga Khan IV, while Kensit's father was a close associate of both the Kray Twins and the Richardson Gang, earning himself the nickname "Jimmy the Dip", and was involved in the Great Train Robbery.
 He served time in prison before Kensit was born and used a cover as an antiques dealer.
 Kensit's godfather was Reggie Kray.
 Her paternal grandfather was a robber and counterfeiter.
+Kensit recalled travelling to the Caribbean, Paris, and Marbella during her childhood with her father in attempts to evade capture by the police.
+When her father was jailed for a time in the late 1970s, Kensit and her brother were told to say that he was "working in South Africa".

 Kensit spent her childhood living on a council estate in Hounslow.
-She attended Newland House School, St Catherine's School, Twickenham, and Corona Theatre School.
+She attended Newland House School, St Catherine's School, Twickenham, and then Corona Theatre School.